 This fertile land was home to fruit trees and organic vegetables for half a century before being converted into a vineyard in the early 2000s.
 In 2019, Dos Buhos completed an expansion to their production area and cellar.
 Artists will love the hacienda architecture and the fine details in the event hall built by the owners’ son.

-The vineyard is certified organic, and the new tapas menu has vegetarian options.
+The vineyard is certified organic, and the menu has vegetarian options.
 Dos Buhos is expanding beyond the wine and offering orange wine, vermouth, craft beers and oven baked pizza on weekends.